I'm so busy with client work that I have no time to build assets. How do I break that cycle?

 What does it actually mean to 'productize' my expertise?

-Productizing expertise starts with a much simpler first step than most experts imagine: it means turning the thinking you do repeatedly for clients into a structured resource they can access without you.
-The first product is almost never a course or a program — it is documentation.
-The answer to the question you give every new client in their first 30 days, written once and made accessible.
-The framework you walk through in every engagement, organized into a guide they can reference between sessions.
+Productizing your expertise starts with the simplest possible first step: turning the thinking you do repeatedly for clients into a structured resource they can access without you.
+The first product is almost never a course — it's documentation.
+The answer to the question every new client asks in their first 30 days, written once and made accessible.
 That document is a product.
-It delivers your judgment without requiring your direct time.
-Once that first asset exists, it creates the time and the template for the second.
-Productization is not a single project — it is a practice of turning your highest-repetition work into reusable assets, one at a time, starting with the one that saves the most time per client.
+It delivers your judgment without your direct time.

 How can I use AI to create scalable products without recording hundreds of videos?

-AI dramatically reduces the production cost of building knowledge assets — which is exactly what makes it the right tool for breaking the time-for-money trap.
-Instead of recording, editing, and producing video content (which takes far more time than it saves in the short term), you write structured answers to the questions you already know.
-AI helps you draft, structure, and organize.
-A knowledge directory that would have taken months to build manually can be built in weeks.
-The time barrier that keeps most expert founders stuck in the trap is much lower than they assume — because AI handles the production while you provide the judgment.
-The result is a text-based asset that is more discoverable, easier to update, and more useful to AI search systems than any video course.
-You don't need to find more time; you need a production tool that makes the time you have go further.
+AI dramatically reduces the production cost of building knowledge assets — exactly what makes it the right tool for breaking the time-for-money trap.
+Instead of recording, editing, and producing video (which costs far more time than it saves in the short term), you write structured answers to the questions you already know.
+AI drafts, structures, and organizes.
+A knowledge directory that would take months manually can be built in weeks.

 I'm afraid that using AI will make my work generic and less valuable.
 Is that true?